Professor David Corkindale

 |Level of involvement:||President & Chair of the Excecutive Committee|

-My field of research is primarily the role and practice of marketing in the commercialisation of new technologies and this includes seeking to understand how the many factors influence the uptake, or otherwise, of innovations.
-More recently I have undertaken studies that explore consumer behavior online and the factors that influence to advertisements that appear on search engine results pages.
+Over the last decade or so my field of research was on the role and practice of marketing in the commercialisation of new technologies which includes seeking to understand how the many factors influence the uptake, or otherwise, of innovations.
+More recently I have undertaken studies that explore consumer behavior online including patterns of visitation to competitive websites and the factors that influence response to advertisements that appear on search engine results pages.

 Change | Staff home page help